 English is a tough language.
 Vocabulary development takes practice, and memorization techniques.

-As this article in The Atlantic explains, English is not as orderly or sensical as other languages.
+English is not as orderly or sensical as other languages.
 It’s a mish-mash of words from different languages, and with different spellings that evolved over many years.
 That article posits the ‘illogical language’ fact as a con to learning.
 However, one could also argue that events like spelling bees are conducive to making word-learning a fun, challenging activity.

 They open doors to better literacy skills and language enjoyment